Find Affordable College Courses

 17 Yearly Graduations

 San Jose State University is the 9th most popular school in the nation for students seeking a graduate certificate in library science.
 Each year, around 36,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $5,742 per year, while in-state graduate students, on average, pay $7,176 per year.
-The library science program at San Jose State University awarded 17 graduate certificates during the 2020-2021 school year.
-About 76% of this group were women, and 18% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 17 people received their graduate certificate in library science from San Jose State.
+About 87% of this group were women, and 32% were students from an underrepresented racial-ethnic group.
+Data shows that San Jose State graduates that hold this degree go on to make a median salary of $48,329.

 17 Yearly Graduations

 University of Oklahoma Norman Campus is the 9th most popular school in the nation for students seeking a graduate certificate in library science.
 Roughly 27,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $4,920 per year, while in-state graduate students, on average, pay $8,034 per year.
-For the 2020-2021 academic year, 17 graduate certificates were handed out to library science majors at University of Oklahoma.
-Of these students, 76% were women and 24% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $5,070 per year, while in-state graduate students, on average, pay $8,903 per year.
+During the most recent year for which we have data, 17 people received their graduate certificate in library science from University of Oklahoma.
+Of these students, 81% were women and 31% were members of underrepresented racial-ethnic groups.
+University of Oklahoma Norman Campus library science graduates who receive their graduate certificate go on to jobs earning a median salary of $48,329.

 #11